ChrisWhealy/clock_time_get/README.md

 However, as soon as you make WebAssembly your compilation target, your program is immediately isolated (or "sand-boxed") from the operating system, and any access to things such as the filesystem or the network are explicitly blocked - unless your WebAssembly program makes a specific request for such access.

-This is where the [WASI](https://wasi.dev/) becomes the vital bridge between your application and the underlying operating system.
+This is where the [WASI](https://wasi.dev/) becomes the vital bridge between your sand-bodex `.wasm` application and the underlying operating system.

 ## NodeJS Implementation

 NodeJS provides an out-of-the-box WASI implementation; however, in order to make use of this particular library, `node` must be invoked with the command line flag `--experimental-wasi-unstable-preview1`.

-In a browser, multiple WASI emulation libraries have been writtem but to keep things simple, I have provided a minimal implementation of only the two WASI functions we are calling `clock_time_get` and `fd_write`.

-The values of the four system clocks as hexadecimal strings to standard out:
+The values of the four system clocks are written as hexadecimal strings to standard out:

 | Clock Id | Description
 |---|---